Verification statuses

 Event statuses

-Every dated event on the site falls into one of four states:
+Every dated event on the site falls into one of these states:

-• Confirmed.
+- Verified.
 Someone checked this specific date against a reliable source.
 That can mean they attended, asked the host or venue directly, or found a current post from the host or venue.
 This is as solid as it gets.
+(The button that sets this state is labelled Confirm Event, and it works for an upcoming date as well as a past one.)

-Confirmed events are safe bets.
-Expected events are usually safe bets too, but they're generated from the schedule rather than verified per date.
+Verified events are safe bets.
+Scheduled events are usually safe bets too, but they're generated from the schedule rather than checked per date.
+Check first events need one more look before you make plans.
 If you're travelling for it or want to be sure, check in with the host shortly before the event.
 A quick phone call to the venue is often the fastest way to get a yes or no. Once you have a yes, open the event page and hit Confirm Event so the next singer doesn't have to ask the same question.
-Suspected events are good candidates for a local check-in.
+Unverified events are good candidates for a local check-in.

-Use Confirm Event when you have a reliable signal for that date: you were there, you asked the host or venue, or the host or venue posted that this specific event is happening.
+Use Confirm Event when you have a reliable signal for that date: you were there, you asked the host or venue, or the host or venue posted that this specific event is happening — this moves the date to Verified.
 Don't confirm from an old schedule, a generic weekly listing, or another directory alone.

 Venue banners